MichaelKaaden/traefik-playground/README.md

 ## Redirecting HTTP to HTTPS

-The last piece of the puzzle is redirecting requests to the HTTP port to HTTPS, therefore promoting them.
+The last piece of the puzzle is redirecting incoming HTTP requests to HTTPS, therefore promoting them.
 It's quite easy to do so.
 Just add the following to the Traefik service's command:

 ```yaml
         # Redirect HTTP to HTTPS